 Public or private elementary or secondary school premises

 It’s fairly simple to apply for a concealed pistol license in Washington, and as long as you fulfill the government’s requirements, the local law enforcement is obligated to give you a concealed carry license.

-To get a concealed pistol license, you’ll have to complete a concealed pistol license application, bring in a Photo ID with you and your payment to your local law enforcement agency.
-Once they have your fingerprints, it takes 30 to 60 days to complete the background check and once that’s done your license is valid for five years.
+To get a concealed pistol license, you’ll have to complete a concealed pistol license application, bring in a Photo ID with you, and make your payment to your local law enforcement agency.
+Once they have your fingerprints, it takes 30 to 60 days to complete the background check.
+Once that’s done, your license is valid for five years.